ted-love/SLV_Calibration/README.md

 ![My Image](local_arb_free_surface.png)

-Then using Levenbergd-Marquardt algorithm, the pure Heston Dynamics were calibrated.
+Then using Levenberg-Marquardt algorithm, the pure Heston Dynamics were calibrated.
 Afterwards, the Kolmorogov-Forward Equation was solved to find the transition probability density function, which was then used to retrieve the Leverage function.

 ![My Image](LEV.png)